takemaru/graphillion/README.md

-An empty dict `{}` means that no constraint is specified, and so a GraphSet including all possible graphs in the universe is returned (let N the number of edges in the universe, 2^N graphs are stored).
+An empty dict `{}` means that no constraint is specified, and so a GraphSet including all possible graphs in the universe is returned (let N the number of edges in the universe, 2^N graphs are stored in the new object).

 ```python
 >>> gs = GraphSet({})